Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Are LLMs Good at Ins-Controllable Summary Evaluation?

 To compare LLM evaluation against human evaluation, we calculate the correlations between their evaluation scores at both system and summary levels.
-Specifically, given a correlation measurement function $\mathcal{M}$, e.g., the Kendall rank correlation coefficient~\citep{kendall1938new}, and two lists of average system scores $\bar{S}^{(f)}$ and $\bar{S}^{(h)}$ assigned by two evaluation methods $f$ and $h$, e.g., human evaluation and LLM evaluation, the system level correlation $\mathcal{C}_{\mathrm{sys}}$ between $f$ and $h$ is

-Similarly, the summary-level correlation $\mathcal{C}_{\mathrm{summ}}$ is an average of the correlation between two lists of scores, $S^{(f)}_i$ and $S^{(h)}_i$, assigned by the evaluation methods $f$ and $h$ for the summaries generated by different systems on each data example:
+The \textit{system-level} correlations measure how good the LLMs are at comparing summarization system performance, while the \textit{summary-level} correlations measure how good the LLMs are at comparing summary quality on individual data samples.
+Since we adopted a ranking-based evaluation protocol for our human evaluation collection (\S\ref{subsec:sys-human-eval}), we use the Kendall rank correlation coefficient as the correlation measurement, and we transform the evaluation results of different evaluation protocols into rankings.
+More evaluation setting details including the formal definitions of the correlation measurement are in Appendix~\ref{sec:appendix-meta-eval}.